khakhalin/notes/00_queue_to_do.md

 * `Annotated` in Pydantic (for custom types) - describe both the need, the functionality, and the interface
 * `poetry` for managing and publishing packages.
 That's what uses `pyproject.toml` file and setups pre-commits in a neat fashion.
     * I vaguely remember that there's something that superceded poetry recently.
-* greatexpectations
-* dummit - a better alternative?
+* dummit - data quality tool (a better alternative to greatexpectations)
 * sentry
 * marshmallow - a library for serialization, deserialization, and validation.
-How does it relate and compare to pydantic and pydantic-cerial?
+How does it relate and compare to pydantic models?
 * tweedie objective function?
 More emphasis on big values?
 * aggregated mape and bias - what are they, and why they in particular?
 * pyarrow - something that is needed to configure spark to run quickly